meiragott/InstacartAnalysis-Python/README.md

 Instacart, an online grocery store that operates through an app, wants to gain deeper insights into its sales patterns to enhance its marketing strategies.
 As an analyst, my task is to perform an initial data and exploratory analysis of their data to derive actionable insights and suggest strategies for better customer segmentation.

 ### Disclaimer
-***Instacart is a real company that’s made their data available online.
+***Instacart is a real company that’s made its data available online.
 However, the contents of this project brief have been fabricated for this project.***

 ## Objective
 The objective of this project is to use Python to perform data analysis on Instacart's sales data.
 The aim is to uncover patterns and trends in customer behavior to inform targeted marketing strategies.
 The analysis will focus on identifying busy periods, spending habits, popular product categories, and customer segmentation based on various demographic factors.